Plants For Chaparral

 Rainbowensis is a lower moundy Big Berried Manzanita.
 We grew some for a remediation in South Riverside County, and are growing new plants off of the extra plants.
 We have not played with the plants ...
 Learn more.

-Arctostaphylos refugioensis, Refugio Manzanita - grid24_12
+Arctostaphylos refugioensis, Refugio manzanita is native around Refugio pass, Santa Barbara. - grid24_12

-Arctostaphylos refugioensis 'Refugio Manzanita' Refugio Manzanita
+Arctostaphylos refugioensis 'Refugio ' Refugio Manzanita

 Arctostaphylos refugioensis, Refugio Manzanita is native to the Santa Ynez Mountains, near Santa Barbara.
 This manzanita grows in the chaparral.
 Associated plants range from Styrax sp., Adenostoma sp,...
 Learn more.